wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 - Routing Github issues to specific functional areas
 - A chat solution with multiple "agents" for product catalog information and customer service

-We'll start by looking at routing issues to specific functional teams using Semantic Kernel.
+We'll start by looking at routing Github issues to specific functional teams using Semantic Kernel.

 ## Building an intelligent request routing workflow in Semantic Kernel